Olivia Nuzzi: Personal life

-Nuzzi resides in Washington, D.C.
+Nuzzi dated Keith Olbermann around 2011 when she was 18 and he was 52.
 In September 2022, she became engaged to Politicos chief Washington correspondent Ryan Lizza.
 In September 2024, following the public revelation that Nuzzi had an affair with Kennedy, Lizza announced he had ended his relationship with Nuzzi.

 In October 2024, Nuzzi filed a protection order against Lizza saying he "explicitly threatened to make public personal information about me to destroy my life, career, and reputation—a threat he has since carried out."
 Nuzzi alleged Lizza hacked her devices "for the purposes of stalking and surveilling me and to collect materials to deploy as blackmail to intimidate me back into a relationship and to inflict public ridicule and humiliation as well as professional damage as punishment when I would not return to the relationship."
 She asked a court to drop the protection order against Lizza in November 2024.

-In November 2025, Lizza claimed that while she was seeing him, Nuzzi had an affair with Mark Sanford, who was considering challenging then President Trump for the Republican nomination for president in 2020.
+In November 2025, Lizza claimed that while she was seeing him, Nuzzi had an affair with former South Carolina Governor Mark Sanford, who was considering challenging then-president Donald Trump for the Republican nomination for president in 2020.
 Nuzzi had profiled Sanford for New York magazine.

+Nuzzi suffers from insomnia.
+As of November 2025, she resides in Malibu, California.